asharma381/nlp-jurafsky-notes/jurafsky.md

   * Generate candidates: real words that are similar to error
   * Choose the weighted edit distance, Highest noise channel probability

+## Lecture 21 - The Noisy Channel Model of Spelling